-- 1. A team may substitute an unlimited number of players, provided the the following stipulations: - a.
-There is a stoppage in play - b.
-The team has possession of the ball - c.
-Players have reported to the half court line then are beckoned in by an official - 2.
-Substitutions are allowed under the following conditions: - a.
+1. Either team may substitute an unlimited amount of players, provided the players report to the scorer's table and are beckoned in by an official.

+- 2. Substitutions are allowed under the following conditions: - a.
 On any goal kick. - b.
 After a goal has been scored. - c.
 Between periods. - d.
 In the event of an injury. - e.
 When a player has been cautioned (yellow-card).
 The cautioned player MUST leave the field and cannot re-enter until the next substitution opportunity. - f.
-On a team's own kick-in or corner kick. - g.
-On the opposing team's kick-in or corner kick, only if the team with possession of the ball chooses to substitute. - h.
+On a team's own throw-in or corner kick. - g.
+On the opposing team's throw-in or corner kick, only if the team with possession of the ball chooses to substitute. - h.
 When a goalkeeper has been ejected, provided that a field player is removed from the game. - i.
 If a player has an open wound or blood on their clothing, they must leave the field and may be substituted. - 3.
 The official must beckon the player onto the field before the substitution may occur.
-ALL SUBSTITUTIONS must be made at the half court line.
+No substitutions will be allowed during the last two minutes of a half.
+ALL SUBSTITUTIONS must be made at the half line